Malaysia's Anwar says Najib likely headed to jail

 But Anwar added: "It will be very difficult for him to escape (going to) prison."

-Mahathir, who came out of retirement to lead the revolt against Najib, has signalled he will hand power to Anwar within two years.
+Mahathir, who came out of retirement to lead the revolt against Najib, has vowed to hand power to Anwar within two years.

-The younger man's return to politics has been the subject of much speculation and he confirmed he would be seeking to return as an MP soon -- but would not seek a position on the front benches just yet.
+The younger man's return to politics has been the subject of much speculation and he confirmed he would be seeking to contest a by-election to return as an MP soon -- but would not seek a position on the front benches just yet.

 "I am not intending to join the cabinet," he said he had told Mahathir.